Molecular Biology, Microbiology and Biotechnology - Master Programme

 The Master’s programme has a high proportion of scheduled lessons, and the interaction with teaching staff and course assistants is relaxed.
 The programme is conducted in an international environment and has strong ties with research.
 All of the teaching staff are researchers, and as a result the teaching is continuously adapted based on current research.
 The Department of Biology has several world-leading research teams and conducts both basic research and applied research.
 The language of instruction is English.

-The first semester includes two compulsory courses – one on methods in molecular biology and one on microbiology.
-The next semester includes another compulsory course on microbiology that provides specialised knowledge.
+The first semester includes two compulsory courses – one on microbiology and one on molecular microbiology.
+The next semester includes another compulsory course on molecular biotechnology.
 For the final part of the spring semester you could take elective courses on antibiotics or microscopy, or other elective courses.

 During the second year you could decide to study bioinformatics, for example, including both sequence analysis and programming in Python.
 The degree project is worth 30, 45 or 60 credits and is conducted in a research team or at a company.
 If you decide to do a degree project worth less than the maximum number of credits, you can do a second project or take additional theoretical courses.
 You can also do an internship, which can provide valuable professional contacts during the programme.
 Most of our students do their degree project at the Faculty of Medicine, where in some cases you can also take biomedicine courses within the framework of this Master’s programme.